21 Proven Lice Prevention Strategies Every Parent Should Know

 - You know that you need to step up your game for awhile on lice prevention.
 It’s pretty easy to start getting lax on this stuff, especially because lice doesn’t seem like much of a threat when you’re going about your everyday business.
 However, if you know that head lice is going around, you can (and should) be extra vigilant.

 - A parent that calls you is a responsible parent.
 That means that parent is taking head lice seriously and is going to do the hard work it takes to get rid of it, instead of someone who may think lice is no big deal.

 - You should check your child for lice more frequently for awhile.
 Remember, catching lice within the first week or so prevents a complete infestation and stops it from spreading to the rest of your family.

 If your friend does call and say, “Hey, Sally has head lice,” you can respond…

 “THANK YOU for letting me know, I really appreciate it.
 I will check my child as well.”

 21. Coconut Oil Smother Once a Week

-Hair completely smothered in coconut oil overnight can kill head lice.
+Hair completely smothered in coconut oil overnight can kill most head lice (some studies put it at around 80%).
 This isn’t my preferred treatment method if you already have lice because it does not have any effect on lice eggs (nits).
 However, slathering your hair in coconut oil once a week can kill adult lice and prevent them from laying eggs, thus warding off a potential infestation.

 And, unlike other oils, coconut oil will easily wash out of your bed linens.